mlabecki/portfolio_analytics/README.md

 > ![](img/19_DashApp_Screenshot_2024-10-25_TSLA_1800x600x150x150.png)

 ### 20. Technical Analysis App Page 1
 > On this page, the user can mark categories of interest, for which lists of tickers and the corresponding names will be downloaded.
 Stock lists will be sorted by Market Capitalization, ETF lists by Assets Under Management, and Futures lists by Open Interest.
+On-hover popovers display category info such as the number of tickers, examples by name and the source of the list.

 > ![](img/Page1-Categories_2025-03-24-180258.png)